wessamAl/Car-Rental-Project/README.md

 Enable the evaluation of vendors (in case of multiple suppliers) by management based on quality and service.
 ## Flexible Rental Options
 Offer flexible rental options such as hourly, daily, or weekly rentals.

+ ## Special Offers and Discounts Management
+Introduce a section for seasonal promotions and discounts to encourage user bookings.